Facebook iconHow To Test A Flutter App? A Beginner’s Guide

 • Refactor Confidently: Allows changes without fear, ensuring new updates don’t unintentionally break existing features.

-• Release Faster Updates: With reliable tests, your development cycle accelerates, enabling regular, stable app updates.
+• Release Faster Updates: With reliable tests and a proper Flutter CI/CD Workflow, your development cycle accelerates, enabling regular, stable app updates.

 Flutter supports different types of tests to cover various parts of your app.
 Let’s walk through them one by one.